 Your doctor uses a long flexible tube with a small camera and light at the end, called an endoscope.
 It's also sometimes called a duodenoscope.
 They pass this tube through your mouth, throat, stomach and into the first part of your small bowel (duodenum).

-Your doctor can look down the endoscope or at pictures on a TV monitor.
-They also take x-rays of the pancreas, gallbladder and bile ducts.
+Your doctor can look down the endoscope or see pictures on an X-ray screen of the pancreas, gallbladder and bile ducts.

 They can take samples (biopsies) of any abnormal looking areas.

 The test takes between 15 minutes and 2 hours.

 Having an ERCP helps your doctor find out what might be causing your symptoms.
 You might have this test:

 - if your blood tests show abnormal liver results

 - if you have severe inflammation of the pancreas (pancreatitis)

 - to help work out how big a tumour is (the stage)